GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/README.md

 1. Replace the values in a suitable [example](../../examples/tfengine) with values for your infrastructure.

    Project and Bucket names are globally unique and must be changed from defaults.
-You will get a 409 error if you have chosen a name that is already taken.
+   You will get a 409 "already exists" error if you have chosen a name that is already taken.

    TIP: Prefer to remotely fetch templates from a release which can be more stable than using the HEAD templates.